profolsen/Footnote/README.md

 * print - pops and prints the value on the top of the stack to the screen as a decimal number.
 * printch - pops and prints the value on the top of the stack to the screen as a ASCII character.
 * println - prints a newline to the screen.
+* read - reads a character of input from the user and pushes it on the stack<sup>2</sup>.
 * add - adds the top two values on the stack; pops both values off the stack; pushes the result on the stack
 * sub - subtracts the top value from the next value on the stack; pops both values off the stack; pushes the result on the stack.
 * mul - multiplies the top two values on the stack; pops both values off the stack; pushes the result on the stack